Erixk2807/webpage-with-dark-light-mode/README.md

-# Static page with a dark/light mode toggle
+# Static page with a dark/light mode toggle button

 The page was created by using react.